mattthughes/FootballSafety/README.md

 - Fixed issue with contact page not displaying correctly added margin-top value to fix issue.
 - Fixed empty label error by adding in another span class for the label element for text.

+## Deployment

+### How to deploy

+The site is deployed using GitHub Pages - [Football Safety](https://github.com/mattthughes/FootballSafety)

+To deploy the site using GitHub Pages follow the following steps:

+1. Login or signup to GitHub.
+2. Go to the repository for this project, [mattthughes/FootballSafety](https://github.com/mattthughes/FootballSafety)
+3. Click the settings button.
+4. Select pages in the left hand navigation menu.
+5. From the source dropdown select main branch changing this from root to main and then press save.
+6. After this step the site has now been deployed, this can take a few minutes for the site to become avaliable to view, this will allow you to see your changes straight away.

+### Local Development

+#### How to Fork

+1. Log in or sign up to GitHub.
+2. Go to the repository for this project, [mattthughes/FootballSafety](https://github.com/mattthughes/FootballSafety)
+3. Click the Fork button in the top right corner.

+#### How to open in code anywhere

+1. Log in or sign up to GitHub.
+2. Go to the repository for this project, [mattthughes/FootballSafety](https://github.com/mattthughes/FootballSafety)
+3. Click on the code button and from here you can copy the title of the workspace.
+4. Next open code anywhere and then click new workspace paste the title and then click create.

 ### HTML Validation

 #### Index